 Fashion-Forward Looks That Made an Impact on the Runway and the Red Carpet

 Technology has served as our platform to enhance our lifestyle, connect with others, and share our thoughts and ideas.
 For several fashion designers, it’s a way for them to push the boundaries of their work, as they utilize fabric and technology to weave the human experience into couture and everyday wearables.
-Journalist and Electric Runway founder Amanda Cosco has been covering this evolution and convergence since 2015, and she will be discussing the exciting topic of wearable technology at stylefestph.
+Journalist and Electric Runway founder Amanda Cosco has been covering this evolution and convergence since 2015, and she discussed the exciting topic of wearable technology at stylefestph.

 Below, some of the most iconic and technologically advanced looks of our generation:

 1. Google Glass at DVF’s Spring/Summer 2013 Runway Show

 At Diane von Furstenberg’s spring/summer 2013 runway show in New York, supermodels walked the runway with Google Glasses on.
 At that time, the smart glasses—which display information in a smartphone-like, hands-free format—had just been tested and newly released in the mainstream market.
 Von Furstenberg, one of America’s leading designers for women, had expressed her delight to collaborate with Google.
 In 2014, DVF for Glass was released in optical and sunglass styles.

 2. Fiber Optic Zac Posen Ball Gown at the 2016 Met Gala

 The 2016 Met Gala brought the future of fashion to the forefront with its theme "Manus X Machina: Fashion in an Age of Technology."
 Claire Danes stole the show with a sky blue organza ball gown created by Zac Posen.
 The garment was crafted from fiber optics, flexible fibers of glass typically used to transmit light signals, which made her the brightest star in the entire gala.